DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

 \subsubsection{Interconnect Model}

-The interconnect model in \DESIGN{} is based on a queue simulation that simulates the behavior of memory-semantic fabrics such as GenZ or other similar interconnects proposed for disaggregated memory.
-As shown in Figure \ref{fig6}, GenZ uses a media controller (similar to NIC) at the endpoints to interface with compute nodes (memory requestor) and memory pools (memory responder).
-Memory semantic fabrics like GenZ allow cache-based and page-based access to remote memory from compute nodes.
+The interconnect model in \DESIGN{} is based on a queue simulation that simulates the behavior of memory-semantic fabrics such as CXL or other similar interconnects proposed for disaggregated memory.
+The interface (similar to NIC) at the compute nodes (memory requestor) and memory pools (memory responder) allows access to remote memory through the network.
 The on-chip integration of the fabric and lightweight network protocol implementation in the hardware allows low-latency cache line access from remote memory during an LLC miss.
-Similarly, DMA-based remote memory access allows the memory-to-memory transfer of coarse-grained data (such as pages).
-All the remote memory accesses from multiple compute nodes pass through a rack-level interconnect (GenZ switch) before accessing the pooled memory.
-The cache-line access from remote memory on an LLC miss takes around 150-200 ns with moderate traffic, and page access takes around 1-1.5µs with the GenZ design specifications \cite{z_2022}.
+The CXL specification allows cache-based access to remote memory from compute nodes with a latency of around 170-250ns.
+Similarly, a 4KB remote page (64 cache lines of 64B each) can be accessed in around 1.2-1.5µs.
+The remote memory accesses from multiple compute nodes pass through a central switch before accessing the pooled memory.